 The edge is quieter than you remember.
 Liquids fill the nooks and dips of the land without noise and in no rush.
 Then, folding over, they recede.
 In some places the broth mixes, though the colors remain true and somehow resist becoming a dull tar.
 In another place, a vibrating stream of pink forms a ribbon through electric yellow goop, refusing to assimilate.

 The surf seems to both suffer from and be invigorated by a uniform phosphorescence.
 Likely the remnants of some tritium disaster from not too long ago, not too far away.
-The countless other isotopes saturating the gulf are unseen, but you are well aware that the radiation has left real marks on the DNA of the creatures that cling to life below the surface.
+The countless other isotopes saturating the gulf remain unseen, but you are well aware that the radiation has left real marks on the DNA of the creatures that cling to life below the surface.

 A small crab rolls into an old soup can, neon markings on its belly like alien glyphs, its arms seeking something in an uncoordinated way.
 It’s choking on a thin, glitter-purple sheath of synthetic bacteria.
 You remember reading in the logs about these bacteria, designed illegally in some basement of the city a decade ago.
 A desperate bid to help clean up some of the mess.
 Not exactly a shame, maybe something worse.

 Trash floats between broken parking blocks and twisted railing and many items keep their form.
 You recognize the outlines of beer bottles, a soccer ball and a refrigerator door.
 All of them painted over in bright streaks of color.

 A newspaper leaf clings to your boot.
 It’s an antique.
 The surf works its best magic on paper, fortifying the cellulose with heavy metals and keeping the text and images preserved.
 It’s a bleeding page advertisement, pristine except for the color.
 A woman holding a toothbrush smiles up at you with lime green lips, a shock of tangerine hair and electric blue skin.

 You realize how shallow your breaths have been up to this point and let the salty breeze enter your lungs with the rapidity its been asking for.